anupam-kumar-krishnan/Namaste-React/03 Laying the foundation/Episode 03 Part 03 - Laying the foundation.md

 ```

 ## _Multiple Line_
- - If you write JSX is multiple lines, then it is mandatory to enclose the code in backets which makes `Babel` easy to understand where JSX is starting ad where it is ending
+ - If you write JSX is multiple lines, then it is mandatory to enclose the code in backets which makes `Babel` easy to understand where JSX is starting and where it is ending

 </b>